DrSeabass/lichdom/README.md

 * Flipping back and forth in the PDF / physical book when drawing cards slowed play

 # TODOs
+* Don't prompt for hand display with 0 cards
+* Don't prompt for influence selection with 0 cards
+* Print the correct scheme or scry depending on card theme
+* Don't offer reroll on 3 doom or more
 * Clean up text display
 * Add saving & loading of game state so sessions are resumable
 * Add ability to flush text prompts into some archival format